- The City College of New York

 - 2012 - Barbara Ann Naddeo, Jaques Barzun Prize; Ruth Stark, Sloan Public Service Award; Robert Alfano, Britton Chance Biomedical Optics Award

-- 2011 - Jonathan Pieslak, Guggenheim Fellow; Ruth Stark, AAAS Fellow; Robert Paaswell, Council of University Transportation Centers Transportation Education Award
+- 2011 - Jonathan Pieslak, Guggenheim Fellow; Ruth Stark, American Association for the Advancement of Science Fellow; Robert Paaswell, Council of University Transportation Centers Transportation Education Award

 - 2010 – Joseph Birman, American Physical Society Andrei Sakharov Prize; Marie Nazon, Fulbright Scholar; George Ranalli, AIA-NY Sidney L. Strauss Award